zencrypted/ias/docs/RUNTIME-MODES.md

 # IAS Runtime Modes

-IAS has two intentional operating modes:
+IAS deliberately has two operating modes:

-1. Static Preview Mode, served from `priv/static/*.htm`.
+1. **Static Preview Mode** served from `priv/static/*.htm`.
-2. Live Runtime Mode, rendered by Erlang, N2O and Nitro.
+2. **Live Runtime Mode** served by the Erlang/N2O/Nitro application.

 These modes must stay separate.
-Static preview is a distributable demo surface.
-Live runtime is the authoritative service surface for events, integrations and future certificate authority work.
+Static Preview Mode is a distributable demo and review surface.
+Live Runtime Mode is the authoritative service surface for server-side eventing, integrations, validation, policy decisions and future CA, LDAP and NS workflows.

+## Why This Exists

+Static HTML previews are useful for IAS because the product flow can be reviewed without starting an Erlang node, a WebSocket session, VPN, CA or LDAP.
+This makes IAS easy to publish through GitHub Pages, inspect during code review and show as a serverless prototype.

+Live Runtime Mode is still required because the real product depends on behavior that static HTML cannot provide: server-side events, runtime service calls, validation, authorization, VPN integration and future CA/LDAP/NS workflows.

+The static mode is therefore a **preview artifact**.
+The live mode is the **runtime system**.

 ## Static Preview Mode

 Static Preview Mode is the standalone HTML prototype under `priv/static/*.htm`.
-It does not require an Erlang node, WebSocket session, N2O event loop or runtime backend services.
+It must be safe to open directly as HTML and to publish through GitHub Pages.

-Static preview should work as:
+Static Preview Mode should support:

-- A GitHub Pages demo.
+- GitHub Pages publication.
+- Navigation between IAS prototype pages without an Erlang server.
+- Visual review of Users, Devices, Services, Certificates, Security Profiles, Relationships, VPN, Issue Certificate and Verify Certificate screens.
-- A visual and navigation prototype for the IAS flows.
+- Fixed demo data for IAS flows.
-- A static representation of demo users, devices, services, certificates, security profiles, relationships and VPN status.
-- A static preview of certificate claim, certificate request, validation, signing preview, certificate preview and policy evaluation screens.
-- A static preview of the reverse certificate-to-claims-to-authorization flow.

-Static preview may contain demo data, fixed tables and non-authoritative status text.
-It must remain safe to open directly as static HTML.
+- Non-authoritative static previews of:
+  - certificate claims;
+  - certificate request validation;
+  - CA signing preview;
+  - certificate preview;
+  - policy evaluation;
+  - certificate verification.

-Static preview should not be treated as an authoritative runtime because it does not own backend state, perform live validation, handle events, call the VPN admin API, issue certificates, verify private keys, enforce policy decisions or communicate with future CA and LDAP integrations.
+Static Preview Mode must not be treated as authoritative runtime behavior.
+It does not own backend state, perform live validation, read the VPN admin API, issue certificates, verify keys, enforce policies or communicate with future CA, LDAP or NS services.

 ## Live Runtime Mode

 Live Runtime Mode is the Erlang + N2O/Nitro application runtime.
-In the current source tree the live page implementations are Erlang modules under `src/pages`.
+The current live page implementations are Erlang modules under `src/pages`, exposed through the IAS application routes such as `/app/*.htm` when served by N2O.
-The architectural runtime surface is the live IAS application, including the `/app/*.htm` routes when deployed through N2O.

-Live runtime is responsible for:
+Live Runtime Mode is responsible for:

-- N2O eventing and WebSocket updates.
+- N2O server-side eventing and WebSocket updates.
 - Nitro rendering.
 - Runtime navigation and page state.
-- VPN integration through the VPN admin API.
+- Runtime VPN integration through the VPN admin API.
 - Live VPN status and peer metadata.
+- Authoritative request validation and policy evaluation.
 - Future CA integration.
+- Future LDAP-backed identity/profile lookup.
-- Future LDAP integration.
+- Future NS/discovery integration.
-- Authoritative request validation and policy evaluation.
 - Future certificate issuance workflows.
+- Future configuration import workflows such as OVPN import.

-All live-rendered text must continue to follow `docs/NITRO-RENDERING.md`.
+All live-rendered text must follow `docs/NITRO-RENDERING.md`.
+In particular:

+- atoms must be converted before rendering;
+- mixed text values must be collapsed to binaries before being passed to Nitro element bodies;
+- lists in Nitro bodies must only be used intentionally for child elements;
-In particular, atoms and mixed text values must be converted before they are placed into Nitro bodies, text iolists must be collapsed explicitly, JavaScript HTML updates must be escaped correctly, and render paths such as `#replace{}` must keep binary/string/iolist handling explicit.
+- multiline HTML sent through JavaScript updates must be escaped with `nitro:js_escape/1`;
+- `#replace{}` and other render paths must keep binary/string/iolist handling explicit.

-## Why Both Modes Exist

-IAS needs a static preview because the product flow should be reviewable without starting an Erlang node or connecting runtime services.
-This makes the prototype easy to publish, inspect and share through GitHub Pages.

-IAS also needs a live runtime because the real product depends on behavior that static HTML cannot provide: event handling, runtime service calls, validation, authorization, VPN integration and future CA/LDAP workflows.

-The static mode is therefore a preview and demo artifact.
-The live mode is the service runtime.

-## Current IAS Flow
+## Current IAS Architecture Slice

 The forward IAS flow is: